TheAppGuys/winzigsql/README.md

 This makes handling, creation & testing of the statements *a lot* easier.

-The `WinzigDbHelper` also follows conventions when it comes to updating your database.
+The `WinzigDbScriptHelper` also follows conventions when it comes to updating your database.
 For each version `n` it expects a file `assets/sql/upgrade_db_[n].sql`.

 So if the db on the device has version 2 and an update of your app uses version 4, the `WinzigDbHelper` will look for and